MohamedMassaoudi-code/power_security_lib/README.md

-# Power Security Lib
+# InfraGuardian

-**Power Security Lib** is a Python library designed to assess the security of power infrastructure for any geographic location.
+**InfraGuardian** is a Python library designed to assess the security of power infrastructure for any geographic location.
 It provides functionality to retrieve infrastructure data, identify critical assets, perform detailed vulnerability assessments, and generate comprehensive security recommendations with cost estimates.
 The library also offers visualization and reporting tools to help users quickly understand the security posture of a given area.

 ## Features